 Yes

-Excluding the ‘Made in Hull’ event, have you participated in or attended any of the following in the last 12 months: read out full list and select all that apply)
+Excluding the ‘Blade’ event, have you participated in or attended any of the following in the last 12 months: read out full list and select all that apply)

 Ballet / Dance Circus Comedy Festivals Film Music Opera Outdoor Events Theatre Visual Arts / Crafts Literature / Spoken Word / Poetry Other arts (please specify) ____________ Heritage / local history events Museums / historical attractions None of the above

+ELINOR – DO WE NEED THIS ONE NOW?
+Yes please

 Hull 2017 are working with G F Smith to find the world’s favourite colour.
 The most popular colour, as voted for by the public, will be used in an installation later in 2017.
 So, please can I ask...